pavedroad-io/blueprints/microservices/ga/workerPool/README.md

 ### Create your microservice
     roadctl create templates --template datamgr --definition myservice.yaml

 ### Build and test
-Executing make will compilte and test your service.
+Executing make will compile and test your service.
 Optionally, you can do `make compile` followed by `make check`
     make